 The way Magnus relies on his intuition, while also utilizing his wits, beautifully exemplifies how to use the best of both worlds.
 We don’t need to rely heavily on just intuition, or just wit.
 When we use both, we build confidence in all of our abilities.
 When Magnus used both, he became a world champion!

-Here are 5 ways to stop ignoring your intuition and get in the zone, inspired by the movie, Magnus, and my own experiences…
+5 ways to stop ignoring your intuition and get in the zone

 1. Pursue your passion.
 When you’re passionate about something, and practice your skills, you’re more likely to be tuned into whatever it is that you’re doing.
 For example, if you are an animal lover and devote yourself to working with animals, you will most likely begin to sense their feelings and deepen your communication.
 If you work with people, you may find yourself becoming more perceptive about their personalities, and energy levels.
 If you are into sports, you may sense what feels right while in the game, and act instinctively.
 An artist may intuitively choose materials or colors, having a feeling what would work.
 Intuition develops from practice tuning into things.
 Whatever you’re naturally interested in will be the easiest way to start working with your intuition.

 2. Keep learning, and visualizing.
 Even though Magnus is highly intuitive, he never solely relies on that gift.
 He is constantly studying and learning all he can about the game.
 He visualizes the chess moves he’ll make, practicing whatever he’s learning in his mind.
 The more you learn about a subject, the more confident you’ll become, and the more you’ll trust your intuition because your intuition has knowledge backing it up.
 If you practice visualizing situations, such as how you will respond to something or where you want to be in life, it will also help you further develop your intuition.